hassanaziz0012/wallpaper-randomizer/README.md

-# wallpaper-randomizer
+# Wallpaper Randomizer
 A Python script that will download a random Desktop wallpaper from Unsplash and set it as your wallpaper.
+Works on Windows, not tested on Linux or macOS.